Updated: Aug 14

 Friends.
-Since the time we are old enough to be aware of others we are searching for friends.
+Since the time we are old enough to be aware of others, we are searching for friends.
 When we are a little older, friends can seem like they are more important than family.
 Sometimes, we are driven to find the 'right' friends, even if they are not always 'right' for us.
 We go through transitions.
 As life continues to evolve, so do our friendships.
-Friends we thought would be friends forever, sometimes are forgotten and names are hard to recall, while with others, the bond is so deep that time, space, life circumstance, or distance changes nothing and when we are together we know we have found- to borrow a line from Anne Gables, "a kindred spirit."
+Friends we thought would be friends forever, sometimes get forgotten and names are hard to recall, while with others, the bond is so deep neither that time, life circumstance, or distance changes anything and time together only reinforces the fact that we are- to borrow a line from Anne of Green Gables, "kindred spirits."

 Later, my criteria changed as I noticed who was popular.
-It didn't matter so much that we had anything in common- only that I was 'liked' by others and the wonderful sameness that teenagers want to be- just like the other kids- normal.- whatever that it.
-As a result- not all of my good friends were good friends and it took me a while to figure that out.
-As I grew older and got married, my friends became the moms in the playground and as I experienced different things in life I made friends who shared the same experiences.
-I have also experienced other people who did not like me.
-When I was a young mother, one person wrote me a letter to tell me exactly that, with detailed reasons as to why I was so objectionable.
-I realized that I needed to accept that as wonderful as I was, not everyone was going to like me - and isn't that fair?
+It didn't matter so much that we had anything in common- only that I was 'liked' by others and the wonderful sameness that teenagers want to be- just like the other kids- normal.- whatever that is.
+As a result- not all of my good friends were good friends, and it took me a while to figure that out.
+As I grew older and got married, my friends became the moms in the playground and as I experienced different things in life, I made friends who shared the same experiences.
+As we find people who like us, we also experience people who do not.
+When I was a young mother, one person wrote me a letter to tell me exactly that, with detailed reasons I was so objectionable.
+I realized that I needed to accept that as wonderful as I was, not everyone would like me - and isn't that fair?
 I don't like everyone I meet- so why hold others to a standard I don't live by.
 We will all take our own path to find 'our people.'

-There are all types of friends.
+There are many kinds of friends.
 There are friends that know the good, the bad, and the ugly.
 I have a few friends that I have known since birth.
-As life took us in all sorts of directions our communications are unfortunately infrequent.
-But when we do talk, the feeling of being with someone in which you don't have to explain yourself or your life is soul anchoring.
+As life took us in all sorts of directions, our communications are unfortunately infrequent.
+But when we talk, the feeling of being with someone in which you don't have to explain yourself or your life is soul anchoring.
 When you talk about things that are happening in your lives now- they can listen in a way that defines true understanding.
-They know you, know where you come from, how you have changed, your strengths and weaknesses.
+They know you, know where you come from, how you have changed your strengths and weaknesses.
 Tied by the childhood games you would play, scraped knees, shared experiences, the fights you had that in a day tore your friendship apart, and put it back together even stronger- this history serves as an unbreakable bond.

-There are my friends I made as Rich and I moved around.
-People you know you were supposed to meet, as if you knew them before.
-You begin with an understanding that you were already friends and you are just picking up where you left off and move on into the future together.
+There are my friends I made as Rich and I have moved around the country.
+Meant to be friends, as if you knew them in another life before.
+You understand that you were already friends and you are just picking up where you left off and move on into the future together.

-How do we find friends?
-Sometimes that process seems elusive and hard.
+Sometimes finding friends seems elusive and hard.
 Especially through the transitions in life: single, married, having children, growing older, moving to a new place.
-However, if we can take a step back and think about it - there is a key to finding friends.
-First, be Yourself and don't settle for less of a friendship than you deserve.
+However, if we can take a step back and think about it - there are some good ways to find friends.
+First, be yourself and don't settle for less of a friendship than you deserve.
 And second, be a friend to yourself.
-During those teenage/young adults and sometimes adult years, we spend so much time trying to 'conform' so that people will like us, we sometimes forget to learn that real friendships can only last if we are true to ourselves - who we are and what we like to do, how we think about the world, all of the things are what makes us- us.
+During those teenage/young adults and sometimes adult years, we spend so much time trying to 'conform' so that people will like us, we sometimes forget to learn that real friendships can only last if we are true to ourselves - who we are and what we like to do, how we think about the world, all the things that makes us- us.
 Too often we forget how amazing we are and get caught up in a circle of comparison and self-judgment.
 Until we are true to ourselves, who we are, and stop trying to 'conform'- our people cannot find us.
-Relaxing, getting comfortable in our skin leads to friendships that will shape you and your life- for your whole life.
+Relaxing, getting comfortable in our skin leads to friendships that will shape you and your life- for your entire life.

 This need for friends is universal.
 What is it about women that drive us to want and need friendships?
 I use this quote in my book and every chance I get.
 "Women need women.
 Oh, how we need each other.
 Those of us who are old need you who are young.
 And, hopefully, you who are young need some of us who are old.
 It is a sociological fact that women need women.
 We need deep and satisfying and loyal friendships with each other.
 These friendships are a necessary source of sustenance."
 Research backs this up.
 It has been proven that our friendships help us feel nurtured and validated.
 In short- again- Women Need Women.